NormanColoma/factorial-test-backend/README.md

 ![alt text](https://i.imgur.com/Vp12DY9.png)

-For monitoring, I've added New Relic, which allows us to monitor the performance of the /search endpoint and the time employed to fetch the events from the external provider service and parse the XML.
+For monitoring, I've added New Relic, which allows us to monitor the performance of the application, the response times, the throughput, etc.

 ![alt text](https://i.imgur.com/0ASSnZn.png)